cledmonds/cledmonds.github.io/_pages/teaching.md

 ##### ANU Logic Summer School

 I will be a Lecturer at the [ANU Logic Summer School](https://comp.anu.edu.au/lss/) in December 2025.
-Course web page coming soon!
+See the course web page [here](/anulss2025)

 ### Past Teaching